brianAsimba/MachineLearningblog/_posts/2019-08-16-Neural Networks.md

  ## Vectorizing Regularized Logistic Regression
 Now we will add regularization to the Logistic Regression in order to avoid overfitting of the parameters.
 The Regularized Logistic regression is given by:
 \\[ J(\theta)_ = \frac{1}{m}\sum_{i=1}^{m}(-y log(h\theta(x{^i})) - (1-y({^i})) log (1-h\theta(x{^i}))) + \frac{\lambda}{2m}\sum_{j=1}^{n} \theta_j{^2}\\]
-Where we do not regalarize the \\(\theta_0\\) whioch is used for the bias term.
-The partial derivatives for the regalarized logistic regressions is given as follows:
+Where we do not regularize the \\(\theta_0\\) which is used for the bias term.
+The partial derivatives for the regularized logistic regressions is given as follows:

 \\[\frac{\partial J}{\partial \theta_j} =  \frac{1}{m}\sum_{i=1}^{m}(h_\theta(x{^i})) - y^(i))(x_j{^(i)})\\] for j=0
 \\[\frac{\partial J}{\partial \theta_j} =  \frac{1}{m}\sum_{i=1}^{m}(h_\theta(x{^i})) - y^(i))(x_j{^(i)}) +\frac{\lambda}{m}\theta_j\\] for j>=1

 Now, we can run the Logistic Regression classifiers for the MNIST dataset.
 This will require 10 classifiers to be ran.

-Neural Networks code:
+Neural Networks code for MNIST dataset problem: